 Who are we?

-To be on the team competitors must be enrolled in the fall course, known as Competitive Forensics (In the spring, we become an after-school program).
+To be on the team competitors must be enrolled in the fall course, known as Advanced Speech and Debate (In the spring, we become an after-school program).
 This class is designed to offer direct instruction in competitive speech events and debate.
 The variety of competition offerings allows for students with diverse interests/skills to discover the events with which they are compatible.
-Students who take Competitive Forensics enjoy performing.
+Students who take Advanced Speech and Debate enjoy performing.
 This course is devoted to competition preparation and is structured according to speaking events officially recognized by the National Speech & Debate Association.
 Students do extensive research and are required to attend and participate in events held outside of school hours.
 This course is offered to freshmen through seniors.
 The competitive season runs August to April, and for those competing at Nationals, to June.